 I currently have a wonderful nursing relationship with my seven-month old son.
 People are starting to ask me how long I plan to breastfeed.
 To be honest, I don’t know how long I plan to nurse.
-My question is, what are the benefits of breastfeeding beyond a year?
+My question is, what are the benefits of breastfeeding more than a year?
 I understand the benefits of nursing your baby until twelve months, but am curious as to the reasons for nursing beyond that.
-Sorry if this is a stupid question. ~Amy

-Answer: Amy, this is not a stupid question at all.
-Many mothers who are very committed to breastfeeding start out with the plan to nurse their babies for six months or even (gasp!) a whole year or longer.
+Answer: Many mothers who are very committed to breastfeeding start out with the plan to nurse their babies for six months or even (gasp!) a whole year or longer.
 Once they reach that milestone, they often find that they want to continue nursing for a variety of reasons.
 Sadly, many mothers never reach their target breastfeeding goal to begin with, primarily due to lack of information and support.

-In the US, 77% of mothers initiate nursing at birth, but less than 47% are still nursing at six months, and 1fewer than 25% at one year.
+In the US, 78% of mothers initiate nursing at birth, but less than 47% are still nursing at six months, and fewer than 25% at one year.
 This is in spite of the fact that the AAP (American Academy of Pediatrics) recommends nursing for at least the first year, and the WHO (World Health Organization) recommends nursing for at least two years.

 Breastmilk or formula should be the main source of calories up till the end of the first year, and should still constitute about 75% of his diet at 12 months (25% solids).
 The need for iron increases after the first 6-9 months, so it is good to include iron rich foods during the latter half of the first year.